Luminova Framework

 Custom Validation

-You can define your own validation rules using callback functions.A callback must be callable and return:
+You can define custom validation rules using callback functions or callable methods.

 ParameterTypeDescription